TIGER'S PLAY ASTROLOGY

 What is Chinese Polestar Astrology?

 Polestar Astrology, like Indian and Western Astrology, reads an individual's fate through an assessment of the twelve houses of a Natal chart.
-Unlike Indian and Western Astrology, Polestar Astrology does not interpret the position of the planets but rather an arrangement of 32+ stars, positioned in the twelve houses according to the time of an individual’s birth, in relation to the unfolding Qi of the Chinese Almanac (Tongshu) .
-The twelve major stars in this arrangement are called the Celestial Court, ruled by the Emperor or Polestar, the only star in the sky which does not move.
+Unlike Indian and Western Astrology, Polestar Astrology does not interpret the position of the planets but rather an arrangement of 32+ stars, positioned in the twelve houses according to the time of an individual’s birth, in relation to the unfolding Qi of the Chinese Almanac (Tongshu).
+The twelve major stars in this arrangement are called the Celestial Court, ruled by the Emperor or Polestar, the only star in the sky that does not move.

 Fruition—the Resolution of Fate

 What is the goal of Polestar Astrology?
 Why have a Natal reading?
 Well, that is up to you.
 There are many reasons why people consult an Astrologer, and they are all valid.
 Polestar Astrology can be used to determine our fate in relation to career, marriage, family, education, business, and so on.
-These so called “worldly” goals are an important part of human life and should not be ignored.
+These so-called “worldly” goals are an important part of human life and should not be ignored.
 In fact, they may be an integral part of our Fate.

 The goal of traditional Chinese Astrology, however, is to resolve our Fate so that we can experience our Original Nature and be of benefit to others through our naturalness and generosity.
 In other words, we are each born with an unchanging Character and a pattern of Fate set to unfold over the course of our lives.
 Polestar Astrology helps us to understand the patterns of our Fate so they can unfold and resolve naturally.
 In this resolution, we can experience our natural state of Freedom.
 With Freedom, we can choose to generate fate, or we can simply rest and relax (called Wu Wei).
-In this rest our Original Nature is reveled as an ever present naturalness, and we experience ourselves and the world as a phantasm of light (qi).
+In this rest, our Original Nature is revealed as an ever-present naturalness, and we experience ourselves and the world as a phantasm of light (qi).

 Polestar Astrology Is Not Fortunetelling